 A couple of examples will illustrate this important point.

 Let’s say you have decided it's time to sell your business.
 Business has been good, with revenues and profits growing each year.
-You plan to market the business until the right buyer is found.
+You plan to market the business until the right buyer turns up.
 You want to pick the best offer and are not in a hurry to sell.

 In this situation your standard of value is the so-called fair market value.
 Your premise of value is a business sale of 100% ownership interest, on a going concern basis.
 In other words, you plan to sell your business to the highest and best bidder and expect it to continue running under the new ownership.

 Next let’s imagine that you own a small business that has developed a product of great interest to a large public corporation.
 They already approached you offering to buy you out.
 They have great plans for your product and want to sell it internationally.
-These people are even prepared to offer you some of their publicly traded stock.
-Your CPA tells you the offer price is right and the deal terms should help lower your taxes.
+These people even want to offer you some of their publicly traded stock.
+Your CPA tells you the offer price looks right and the deal terms should help lower your taxes.

 In this scenario you have a synergistic buyer who is applying the so-called investment standard to measure the value of your business.
 Buyers like that are often willing to pay a premium for a business they want.
 That's because they see unique advantages to be gained by business purchase.